Technician in blue uniform servicing a wall-mounted air conditioner.

 Licenses and certifications

-Heating and cooling technicians should hold an EPA 608 Technician Certification, as this indicates that they are already authorized to handle refrigerants, which can have environmental and health impacts.
-State-specific licenses are also important, as these show that the technician has gained practical knowledge and undergone formal training in handling various air conditioners.
+Heating and cooling technicians should hold an EPA 608 Technician Certification, as it indicates they are authorized to handle refrigerants, which can have environmental and health impacts.
+State-specific licenses are also important, as they demonstrate that the technician has gained practical knowledge and completed formal training in handling various air conditioners.

 Knowledge of energy efficiency and compliance